 - 1st floor – The 1st floor of the tower has a transparent glass floor.

 - 2nd floor – 2nd floor provides you with mesmerizing views over Paris.
-View the sights of the Parisian iconic building like the Invalides, Notre Dame, Lourve, Grand Palais and the Seine river.
-There are restaurants and souvenirs shops located here as well.
+View the sights of the Parisian iconic building like the Invalides, Notre Dame, Louvre, Grand Palais, and the Seine river.
+There are restaurants and souvenir shops located here as well.
 The second floor is most popular among tourists, also because of the romantic dining options.
-You can book your tickets online to the second floor.
+You can book your tickets online for the second floor.

 - Summit – With 2 lifts, you will be taken to the summit of the Eiffel tower at 273 metres high and you can see the whole of Paris below you.
-There is an open air and indoor viewing areas.
-There is a champagne bar and a museum dedicated to Gustave Eiffel at the top floor.
+There are open-air and indoor viewing areas.
+There is a champagne bar, and a museum dedicated to Gustave Eiffel on the top floor.
 Book your summit tour of the Eiffel Tower.